septentrio-gnss/septentrio_gnss_driver/README.md

     - In ROS, the [tf package](https://wiki.ros.org/tf) lets you keep track of multiple coordinate frames over time.
 The frame ID will be resolved by [`tf_prefix`](http://wiki.ros.org/geometry/CoordinateFrameConventions) if defined.
 If a ROS message has a header (all of those we publish do), the frame ID can be found via `rostopic echo /topic`, where `/topic` is the topic into which the message is being published.
     - default: `"GNSS"`
   - `use_GNSS_time`:  `true` if the ROS message headers' unix epoch time field shall be constructed from the TOW (in the SBF case) and UTC (in the NMEA case) data, `false` if those times shall be constructed by the driver via the time(NULL) function found in the `ctime` library
+- Planned Parameters Configuring Communication Ports and Processing of GNSS Data
   - `use_sbf`: `true` in order to request SBF blocks, `false` to request NMEA sentences
     - NMEA sentences are standardized (except for the proprietary NMEA sentences) and easier to parse, yet SBF blocks contain either more detailed or complementary information.
     - default: `true`